tgdata-prod/Cryptocurrency-Data/README.md

 ### Cloud Platform

 Databricks is cloud platform independant, we use Microsoft Azure in this project.
-To download the CLI for Azure, you will need to install using ```ps1 winget install --exact --id Microsoft.AzureCLI```.
+To download the CLI for Azure, you will need to install using ```winget install --exact --id Microsoft.AzureCLI```.
+You can then log in to Azure using ```az login``` in power shell.

+### Cloud Authentication

+Follow the authentication guide [here](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) to set up your Azure CLI environemnt that you installed.

 ## Rate-Limits